The hotelier’s ultimate guide to occupancy forecasting

 Hotels in the northeastern United States often see a flurry of high demand in the fall when the picturesque foliage begins to change color.
 As soon as the display is over though, hotels often experience their slowest, most low-demand period of the year.

 Seasonality is ultimately shaped by broader travel patterns, which influence when and why guests choose to travel.
-These include school holiday calendars, corporate budget cycles, weather trends and shifting leisure behavior which can be brought on by political or economic conditions.
+These include school holiday calendars, corporate budget cycles, weather trends and shifting leisure behavior brought on by political or economic conditions.

 Even in strong demand periods, these operational realities reduce the number of rooms truly available for sale and should always be factored into a realistic occupancy forecast, especially for newer hoteliers who may otherwise assume full availability is the norm.